pivotal-cf/toolsmiths-shared-scripts/deploy_pcf/README.md

 This folder is a collection of scripts and Concourse pipeline that can help you easily deploy Pivotal Cloud Foundry.

-* `deploy-pcf.yml` - This is a Concourse CI pipeline that uses the tooling from above to automate a PCF installation
+* `deploy-pcf.yml` - This is a Concourse CI pipeline that uses the two scripts listed below to automate a PCF installation.
 * `deploy_pcf.rb` - This script can be used to deploy Ops Manager and ERT using the pivotal-cf/p-runtime gem
 * `download-from-pivnet.rb` - This script can be used to download Ops Manager and ERT using the Pivotal Network API